mferrac/pandoc_resume/markdown/resume.md

 * **Programming Languages:**

+*  **Python - Advanced:** Experience with numpy, scipy, pandas, scikit-learn, plotly and otherlibraries used for data manipulation, visualization and algorithms for different learning tasks.

-  * **R:** Experience with tidyverse packages and mlr for large datas reading and manipulation, visualization and different machine larning algorithms implementations.
+  * **R - Advanced:** Experience with tidyverse packages and mlr for large dataset reading and manipulation, visualization and different machine larning algorithms implementations and can write reports in Rmarkdown.

-  *  **Python:** Experience with numpy, scipy, pandas, scikit-learn and libraries used for data manipulation and machine learning algorithms for different  machine learning tasks.
+  * **Bash:** Can automate tasks for file editing and pipelines using makefiles.

 * **Deep Learning**: